 You should have about ½ a cup (125 ml) of darkly coloured, very strong coffee-flavoured milk.

 Hot tip: If you don't have time to make cold brew coffee milk you can gently heat the milk and coffee in a saucepan, then let it cool completely before straining OR you can heat up half cup half a cup of milk and dissolve in about four teaspoons of good quality instant coffee.
 Either way it won't have the same wonderful smooth full bodied flavour as the cold brew and will have more bitter notes.
 Allow to cool in the fridge completely before moving onto the next step

 To make the ice cream

 Once all the coffee milk is mixed in add the vodka or neutral spirit if using.
 This is entirely optional.
-The alcohol help to reduce the freezing point of the ice cream and it scoopable straight from the freezer.
+The alcohol helps to reduce the freezing point of the ice cream and it is scoopable straight from the freezer.
 Blend until soft peaks start to form again.

 Transfer to a container, cover and freeze overnight or until firm.

 This ice cream is best eaten within a couple of days of making it.
-It will keep in the freezer for several weeks after this, but may develop any icy texture over time.
+It will keep in the freezer for several weeks after this but may develop an icy texture over time.

 💭 To serve

 Remove from freezer, scoop and enjoy!
 This ice cream is scoopable straight from the freezer.
 If you have omitted the alcohol you may need to leave it in the fridge for five to fifteen minutes to make it soft enough to scoop.